Recipe: Southern Smashed Potato Salad

 Everyone’s mother has a signature potato salad recipe, at least in the South it seems.
-I’ve got about four versions I rotate between, my favorites including an Ina Garten recipe that uses whole grain mustard and my future mother-in-law’s featuring Greek yogurt and plenty of chives.
+I’ve got about four versions that I rotate between, including an Ina Garten recipe that uses whole-grain mustard and my mother-in-law’s recipe with Greek yogurt and plenty of chives.

 I racked my brain, remembering that it was rather chunky with both potatoes and their red skins.
 It was creamy, yet tangy, with the slightest hint of yellow.
 I also recall there being something crunchy and green, because I picked at everything around it.
 (At the time I didn’t like things that were either crunchy or green, a taste preference that I am very glad has since evolved.)

-I grabbed a handful of ingredients and got started in the kitchen: red potatoes with the skins still on, mustard powder for spice, prepared mustard for color.
-Mayonnaise is a given because no self-respecting Southerner doesn’t add at least a little bit to theirs, and finely chopped shallots and celery for both added flavor and color.
+I grabbed a handful of ingredients and got started in the kitchen: red potatoes with the skins still on, mustard powder for spice, and prepared mustard for color.
+Mayonnaise is a given because no self-respecting Southerner doesn’t add at least a little bit, and finely chopped shallots and celery for both added flavor and color.

 I started out slowly and tasted and stirred; a pinch of this and a handful of that.
 Then I left it to chill to see how it changed.
 A few hours later and what do you know?
 It was positively delightful!
 I’m not sure if it really is anything like that potato salad of my memory, but you can bet I’ve found my “signature” recipe.
 Of course like all recipes in this category, individual preferences differ.
 Feel free to adjust the seasonings to make it your very own.